Locomotion of the generalized Purcell's swimmer : Modelling, controllability and motion primitives: Conclusion

 \section{Conclusion}

-This paper introduced a generalized version of the Purcell's swimmer which performs 3 dimensional motion.
-We highlight the topology of a trivial principal fiber bundle that the configuration space of this swimmer inherits, and derive a kinematic form of equations by utilizing the properties at low Reynold's number regime.
-Matrix Lie groups are used in order to get a coordinate free expression of the local connection form.
-We then use a local parametrization for a restricted actuation of the outer limbs on a sphere $\mathbb{S}^2$ to generate a set of simulation results.
-A local nonlinear controllability of the 3D swimmer was studied based on the weak controllability results of the planar Purcell's swimmer.
-The decomposition of the limb motion of the 3D swimmer in 2 orthogonal planes has been utilized to understand the achievable group motions of the swimmer's base link.
-An interesting avenue of research is to explore optimal control and motion planning strategies for the 3D swimmer presented here.
+This paper introduces a generalized version of the Purcell's swimmer which performs 3 dimensional motion.
+We highlight the topology of a trivial principal fiber bundle that the configuration space of this swimmer inherits, and derive a principal kinematic form of equations by utilizing the properties at low Reynold's number regime.
+Matrix Lie groups are used in order to get a coordinate free expression for the local connection form.
+The local weak controllability of the 3D swimmer is proved by invoking the controllability results of the planar Purcell's swimmer.
+The decomposition of the limb motion of the 3D swimmer in 2 orthogonal planes has been utilized to understand the achievable group motions of the swimmer's base link through the weak controllability analysis.
+An algorithm for point-to-point reconfiguration of the swimmer is presented by making use of the weak controllability result.
+We then showed the existence of motion primitives based control sequence for the swimmer.
+A control sequence to generate translational and rotation motions for the base link of the swimmer was synthesized followed by a numerical simulation.
+An interesting avenue of future work is to explore optimal control and motion planning strategies for the 3D swimmer presented here.
 We hope to work on these issues in the future.